maestrostack/maestro-server/README.md

 # maestro-server

-> Backend API server and controller for all other Maestro components
+> Core API and server for Maestro

 ## About